MoebiuZ/OpcodeOne/README.md

 While writting your own architecture would seem like a waste of time (*Why would I learn a fake architecture while I could learn x86?*), I can ensure you this kind of exercises lay the foundations to better understand how computers work, and is a great playground to improve skills like reverse engineering and programming.
 I you love retro computers you will understand what I mean.

+This repository is also a "self-learning framework" that I hope will serve in the future as a *guide* to develop courses or master classes from a self-learning perspective to complement more formal education (that nowadays is somehow *lacking* and biased for a healthy self-development).

 During this journey several topics will be exercised, and is great to learn or improve things like:

 * General CPU internals